Foam weapon

 A foam weapon, also known as a boffer, padded weapon, or latex weapon, is a padded mock weapon used for simulated handheld combat.
 Such weapons are used in simulated battles called battle gaming and in some live action role-playing games (LARPs).

 Terminology

-In the United States there are four major kinds of foam mock weapons in use in medieval combat sports, battle gaming, and LARPs.
+In the United States, there are four major types of foam mock weapons used in medieval combat sports, battle gaming, and LARPs.
 They can be defined as: